 The poles have a soft EVA foam handle under the grips for choking up for steep terrain and switchbacks.

 The wrist straps are padded and adjustable for all day on the trail.
-Foxelli’s had all year use in mind with these trekking poles.
+Foxelli’s had all year use in mind with these hiking sticks.

 Foxelli also included a carry case when you’re not using them.
-I give the Foxelli Carbon Fiber Trekking Poles high marks all around and are highly recommended.
+I give the Foxelli Carbon Fiber Trekking Poles high marks all around and are some of the lightest trekking poles on the market.

 At 7.5 oz each, these poles beat out the Leki Micro Vario and function almost identical.
 They’re cheaper than the Leki poles by enough to make a considerable difference.